Valentin Sidorenko

 Father died not by his own death and I don’t know where is his soul.
 I imagine that the mine was never closed and the miners are still working there and live, but in the other world.
 And my dad is among them.

-buy the items from the project
+buy the items

 It’s Always Light under the Ground